transmission-remote-gui/transgui/trunk/readme.txt

 - Download a .zip archive for your architecture.
 - Unzip it to your home dir.
 - Create a desktop or menu shortcut to the transgui executable.
-  * (If needed change the transgui file permissions to executable).
+  * (If needed, change the transgui file permissions to executable).
 - Run the program using the created shortcut.

 Harder way.